Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 California is a trend setter for modern and cutting-edge eateries which garner lots of attention, especially in celebrity studded Los Angeles.
 However, when it’s time to drive north from Los Angeles, these detours will take you back in time and no one leaves hungry or disappointed.

-One of the most scenic roadways is the 101 freeway near Santa Barbara, where the view of the ocean waves and sandy beach are right out the car window.
+One of the most scenic roadways is the 101 freeway near Santa Barbara, where the view of the ocean waves and sandy beach is right out the car window.
 It’s as if a Michelangelo moment occurs.
-Imagine putting down the window and with a reaching arm, fingertips touch the surf.
+Imagine putting down the window and, with a reaching arm, fingertips touch the surf.

 Cold Spring Tavern